7 Habits of Wealthy People

 There are many examples of getting the best deal but the one that works for everybody, whether you are wealthy or not, is clipping coupons.
 You might think that this is something that is only done by people who “need” to save money but you would be mistaken.
 Did you know that even movie stars clip coupons?
 According to an article feature in Yahoo Finance, Academy Award winning actress Hilary Swank clips coupons.

 Do you enjoy reading?
-I am not much of a reader, per se, but I do listen to a lot of audio-books I am a huge fan of Automobile University, that is learning while I drive to and from work.
+I am not much of a reader, per se, but I do listen to a lot of audio-books (check out my book recommendations page).
+I am a huge fan of Automobile University, that is learning while I drive to and from work.
 It turns a boring, seemingly unproductive drive to work, into a classroom.
 If you have a long drive to work, you should consider giving this a shot.
 If you are old school and like to read paperbacks, you are not alone.
 Warren Buffett has a stack of books by his chair that he loves to read.
 It is evident that those who are successful, like to read.
 As renowned economist Barry Asmus likes to say, “leaders are readers.”

 Do work you enjoy